Article I: Name, Relation to Society and Purpose/Mission

 - Chair: The Chair leads and oversees the Student Committee and its development of student programming.
 He or she presides at all Student Committee meetings and in general performs all duties incident to the office and such other duties as may be prescribed by the Student Committee.
 The Chair is responsible for ensuring that the Student Committee is meeting all of its obligations and responsibilities, and that all Officers are acting in accordance with the Student Committee’s By-Laws and satisfying the duties of their positions.
 The Chair is also responsible for the Student Committee’s budget.
 In addition, as an ex officio, voting member of the Executive Committee, he or she is responsible for attending all meetings connected to that role and for serving as the chief liaison among Student Affiliates, the Student Committee, and the Executive Committee.

 - Chair-Elect: Duties of the Chair-Elect include supporting the Chair with student programming, overseeing the Student Committee-coordinated presentation awards, attending in-person Executive Committee meetings with the Chair, and creating the past-year committee report and budget request for the following year.
+The Chair-Elect will also assist the Conference Co-Chairs in planning and preparation for the Society’s annual conference, as needed.
 If the Chair is unable to act on behalf of the Student Committee, the Chair-Elect will assume the responsibilities of Chair.